austin-smith/fusion-bridge/src/lib/device-actions/README.md

         *   Finds the first handler where `handler.category` matches the connector's category *and* `handler.canHandle(...)` returns true.
         *   Calls the found handler's `executeStateChange(...)` method.
         *   Throws an error if no suitable handler is found.

+4.  **UI Capability & Selection (client-safe)**

+   The frontend should not hardcode per-connector logic in components.
+Use these helpers instead:

+   - `src/lib/device-actions/capabilities.ts`
+     - Central map of supported state actions per `connectorCategory` and standardized `DeviceType`.
+     - Exports: `SUPPORTED_DEVICE_ACTIONS`, `getSupportedStateActions(...)`, `isActionSupported(...)`.
+   - `src/lib/device-actions/presentation.ts`
+     - Maps an `ActionableState` to a user-facing `{ label, icon }`.
+   - `src/lib/device-actions/selection.ts`
+     - Status-aware selection of which action to show as primary, and any secondary actions.
+     - Exports: `deriveQuickActions({ connectorCategory, deviceType, displayState })` → `{ primary, secondary[] }`.
+   - These are client-only, pure utilities.
+Execution is still validated server-side via handlers.

 ## API Usage